 Keeping in mind that history never ceases to be rewritten, here is a collection of must-know archives scheduled to open in coming decades:

-2019: The papers of the poet T. S. Eliot, who died in 1965, include 1,200 personal letters that have remained off-limits: his correspondence with Emily Hale, a girlfriend whom biographer Lyndall Gordon described as Eliot’s “muse.”
+2020: The papers of the poet T. S. Eliot, who died in 1965, include 1,200 personal letters that have remained off-limits: his correspondence with Emily Hale, a girlfriend whom biographer Lyndall Gordon described as Eliot’s “muse.”
 In 1959, Hale bequeathed the letters to Princeton University.
+The papers were originally supposed to be released in October 2019, but the librarian at the time ordered them to be sealed until January 2020 so they can be properly conserved and described.

 2026: As chief justice of the United States from 1969 to 1986, Warren Burger presided over cases concerning abortion, capital punishment and the Watergate scandal.
 In 1996, the year after Burger died, his son, Wade, donated the justice’s personal papers—some two million documents—to the College of William & Mary in Williamsburg, Virginia, with the understanding they would be sealed for 30 years.